Generating Synthetic Computed Tomography for Radiotherapy: SynthRAD2023 Challenge Report: Material and methods

 Data from 1080 patients undergoing radiotherapy treatment were included in the SynthRAD2023 dataset.
 The dataset consisted of imaging data from three Dutch University Medical Centers.
 Both task 1 (MRI-to-CT) and task 2 (CBCT-to-CT) included data from 270 patients for both the brain and pelvis anatomy (leading to $2 \times 2 \times 270$ image pairs).
 The 270 cases were divided into a training, validation, and test set of 180, 30, and 60 patients.
 The dataset consisted primarily of adult patients, with no gender restrictions applied.
 Only patients for whom the MRI or CBCT was acquired within two months of the CT were included to limit anatomical changes.
 It should be emphasized that the datasets for task 1 and task 2 did not contain the same patients.
 A detailed dataset description can be found in the publication by~\cite{Thummerer2023synth}.
 Ethical approval was obtained from the data-providing institutes' internal review boards/Medical Ethical committees.
 The data were released under the CC BY-NC (Attribution-Non-Commercial) license and made available via Zenodo at \url{https://zenodo.org/doi/10.5281/zenodo.7835406} (train), \url{https://zenodo.org/doi/10.5281/zenodo.7868168} (validation), and \finaltesturl (test, available from 01-01-2028).

 The imaging protocols used to acquire the MRI and CBCT adhered to the clinical routines of the individual centers.
 As a result, variations in the MRI, CBCT, and CT imaging protocols were present between centers and between datasets, which are representative of real-world application scenarios.
 A comprehensive table detailing the imaging parameters was provided alongside the dataset~\cite{Thummerer2023synth}.
 For task 1, MRIs were acquired with scanners from two different vendors using different settings per site.
+Additionally, centers A and C used MRI scanners with field strengths of 1.5T and 3T, while center B exclusively utilized a 1.5T scanner.
 T1-weighted gradient echo was selected for all brain data.
 The datasets from centers B and C included T1-weighted MRI acquired after Gadolinium contrast agent injection, whereas those from center A were acquired without contrast agent injection.
 The pelvis data comprised two-thirds of a T1-weighted gradient echo sequence and a T2-weighted spin echo sequence.
 For task 2, CBCTs were acquired with Linacs from two different vendors.
 The two sites that scanned CBCTs with Linacs from the same vendor had different acquisition protocols.

+As described by \cite{Thummerer2023synth}, the data were preprocessed by resampling the voxel size to $1\times1\times1$mm\textsuperscript{3} for the brain and $1\times1\times2.5$mm\textsuperscript{3} for the pelvis patients, respectively.
+The face was intentionally removed for brain cases to protect patient privacy or proprietary information.
 The patient outline was automatically segmented on the MRI/CBCT using thresholding and morphological operations.
+This was followed by a dilation of 20 voxels in the axial plane and 2 in the superior-inferior directions.
 To ensure alignment between the MRI/CBCT and the CT, the field of view of the MRI/CBCT and CT was adjusted based on the patient outline, and rigid registration was performed.
 The resulting mask, including surrounding air, was provided and could be used by the participants for preprocessing.